Anne Green, President and CEO, CooperKatz

 CooperKatz won two Bronze Awards, in the “Best Campaign Under $50,000” and “Best Annual Report on Corporate Social Responsibility and/or Sustainability” categories in the 2014 Bulldog Media Relations Awards.
+The 2018 Bulldog PR Awards are now open for submission.

 Length of PR career (so far): Over 25 years at this point, starting with a summer internship in 1992 at Burson-Marsteller in New York, back when it was the largest agency in the world.
 I later joined CooperKatz in September 1996, a few months after it started, and I’ve been helping to build the agency for more than 21 years now.